-North York Women’s Centre (NYWC) is a not-for-profit corporation governed by a volunteer Board of Directors elected annually by its members.
+North York Women’s Centre (NYWC) is a Canadian registered charity with a volunteer Board of Directors elected annually by its members.
 The Board plays a very important role in governing the organization and ensuring that its work benefits the community.